Mitigating dimensionality effects with robust graph constructions for testing

-For graph-based methods, GET or MET on the $K$-MST\footnote{$K$-MST: an undirected graph built as the union of the $1$st, $\cdots$ $K$th MSTs, where the 1st MST is the minimum spanning tree, and the $k$th $(k> 1)$ MST is a tree connecting all observations that minimizes the sum of distance across edges subject to the constraint that it does not contain any edges in the 1st, $\cdots$ $(k-1)$th MST(s).} or the $K$-NNG are usually recommended due to their relatively high power under a broad range of alternatives \citep{chen2017new, chu2019asymptotic}.
-For simplicity, for the remaining of the paper, we refer to this subset when saying graph-based methods unless otherwise specified.
-In addition, this subset perform similarity across various scenarios, so we focus on GET on $K$-NNG in the main context.
-Some results on GET on $K$-MST are provided in Appendix \ref{effect on MST}.
+For graph-based methods, GET on the $K$-MST or the $K$-NNG is commonly recommended due to their relatively high power across a broad range of alternatives \citep{chen2017new, chu2019asymptotic}.
+For simplicity, in the following, we refer to this subset of methods as `graph-based methods' unless otherwise specified.
+Since using the $K$-MST or the $K$-NNG generally yield similar results, our primary focus will be on GET with the $K$-NNG, due to its relative ease of constructions.
+Additional results for GET on the $K$-MST are provided in the Supplemental Material.